-Blocked fallopian tubes are one possible cause of female infertility.
+Blocked fallopian tubes, or tubal occlusion, are one possible cause of infertility.
 There are usually no symptoms, but there are some risk factors that can increase the chance of developing the condition.
-The medical term for a blocked fallopian tube is tubal occlusion.

 The fallopian tubes are muscular tubes that are lined with delicate hair-like structures.
 These “hairs” work in both directions; helping an egg to travel from the ovaries down to the womb (uterus) and helping sperm travel up from the womb.

 Each fallopian tube ends in fimbriae, which are finger-like structures.
 The fimbriae catch and guide an egg when the ovary releases it.

 The fallopian tubes play an important role in conception because they are where most eggs are fertilized.